MattJMLewis/dragonfly/docs/installation.rst

 Running dragonfly
 ^^^^^^^^^^^^^^^^^

-Development
+- Development

     Simply run the ``main.py`` file.
 However before you do this you should modify the ``config.py`` file to match your setup.

-Production
+- Production

     Coming soon...

 Usage
 ^^^^^

-Please see `here <quick-start.md>`__ for the quick start guide on using dragonfly
+Please see :doc:`here <quick-start>` for the quick start guide on using dragonfly.